Calibrated Basic Income

 Basic income & full output policy

-Traditionally, central banks and governments have managed their economies under a full employment monetary / fiscal policy paradigm, where high employment is pursued primarily via private sector debt expansion.
+Traditionally, central banks and governments have managed economies under a full employment monetary / fiscal policy paradigm, where high employment is pursued primarily via private sector debt expansion.

 This paper briefly summarizes Calibrated Basic Income (CBI) as a key fiscal policy lever for affecting such a transition.

 Full output response to exposure-risk crises

 This essay elaborates on the prospect of basic income calibration in a contemporary context, accounting for exogenous shocks such as an exposure-risk crisis.